 Above we mention that the internet we refer to and use daily is the most well-known example of an internet.
 Similarly, below are several examples of darknets (each links to more information):

-- Tor, or The Onion Router, is a group of volunteer-operated servers that allows people to improve their privacy and security on the Internet.
+Tor, or The Onion Router, is an overlay network comprised of volunteer-operated servers that allows people to separate where they are in the world, from where they are browsing on the Internet.
 Users connect through a series of virtual tunnels rather than making a direct connection.

 We'll use Tor, perhaps the most well-known and most-used, to better explain the darknet and dark web.
 Tor, short for The Onion Router (the project's original name), routes traffic to dark web sites through layers of encryption to allow for anonymity.
 The term dark web refers to websites on a darknet.
 In Tor's case, these dark web addresses all end in .onion.

-Onion routing is implemented by encryption, nested like the layers of an onion.
-Tor encrypts the data, including the destination, multiple times and sends it through a circuit of randomly selected Tor relays.
-Each relay decrypts a layer of encryption to reveal only the next relay in order to pass the remaining encrypted data on.
+Onion routing is implemented by tunneled encryption.
+Tor build a virtual connection between the user and each server in the path of at least three Tor relays.
+Each relay decrypts a layer of encryption to reveal only the next relay in order to pass on the remaining encrypted data.
 The final Tor relay decrypts the innermost layer of encryption and sends the original data to its destination without revealing, or even knowing, the source address.